aridoza/foundational-java/Concurrency/README.md

 This can have some interesting side effects, when trying to assign and access a shared variable from different threads.

-## Instructor lead code-along: Race Conditions
+## Instructor-led code-along: Race Conditions

 <!-- Note to instructor, see the class RaceCondition -->